How Much Noise Do Heat Pumps Produce?

 Heat pumps produce noise while working due to their components.
 The noise level might be quite high, and this factor usually affects the decision when buying such devices.
 It is important to have an overview of how the system works, what usual noises are and what the government provides for in terms of noise regulation.

-Ground source heat pumps produce less noise, as they do not take the heat from the air, and they do not need a fan.
-Therefore, they can be placed inside and they are more silent.
+Ground source heat pumps are not noisy at all, as they do not take the heat from the air, and they do not need a fan.
+Therefore, they can be placed inside and they are virtually silent.
 The picture below shows a scale of noises and their level in decibels.

 Regulations and Government Provisions

-In England the government, in order to promote the use of micro generations and efficient systems, provided for Permitted Development Rights that do not require the installers to provide a planning application and noise impacts assessments.
+In England, the government, in order to promote the use of micro generations and efficient systems, provided for Permitted Development Rights that do not require the installers to provide a planning application and noise impacts assessments.
 Some limits and regulations in order to control the noise level were also established.
+Heat components can produce noise levels of 40 to 50db.
 As reported by the UK Government, the noise should not be higher than 45 dB when being 1 meter away from the window of a neighbouring residential property.

 Microgeneration Certification System (MCS) is a way to establish a certification of noise and energy efficiency.
 The micro wind turbine is the most developed part, and all the new units produced undergo an auditive test in order to be recognized.
 For these products, some labels are produced, and three colours are used to highlight the potential excess in noise emission (marked in red).

 Fill in the form in just 1 minute